Stateware/Dav3i/doc/FrontEndArchitecture.md

  * Call by_stat.php to get default HMS
  * Generate lookup table from CC2s, names, and default HMS
  * Call by_stat.php with non-default HMS value and replace stat values in HMS field of lookup table
- * Translate CC2s to CIDs
- * Translate CIDs to names
+ * Translate CC2s to CIDs, and set area selection names (using graphs.js)
+ * Get HMS

 **loading_script.js**

-loading_script.js is a container module that runs during the loading screen.
-It calls functions from lookup_table.js and map.js to:
+loading_script.js is a container module with a function that runs during the loading screen.
+It calls functions from lookup_table.js, settings.js, map.js, and graphs.js to:
- * Generate lookup table with default HMS
+ * Generate lookup table from CC2s, names, and default HMS (lookup_table.js)
- * Set stat reference list
+ * Set stat reference list (graphs.js)
- * Set timespan
+ * Set timespan (settings.js)
- * Generate map colored by default HMS
+ * Generate map colored by default HMS (map.js)

 **settings.js**

 settings.js is a JavaScript module that takes user mouse clicks as input to a list of checkboxes (toggle bounds on/off, toggle for showing each stat) and to a 2 ended slider that defines the timespan for graph generation.
 It includes functions to:
- * Return the values of the settings as an array of booleans, and 2 ints for timespan.
+ * Return settings toggles
+ * Return selected timespan
- * Set timespan (timespan is argument)
+ * Set timespan
- * Reset the HMS to a newly selected one
+ * Reset the HMS to a newly selected one (using lookup_table.js)

 **map.js**

 map.js is a JavaScript module that includes functions to:
- * Generate map
+ * Generate map colored by default HMS (getting HMS using lookup_table.js)
- * Reset map in the case of HMS change
+ * Reset map in the case of HMS change (getting HMS using lookup_table.js)
  * Make area selection and and get parsed data using CC2s (using data_query.js)
  * Call functions from graphs.js using parsed data